Ensembl/webvm/README.txt

 As in "source APACHECTL.$(hostname -s).sh"
 or something more generalised for a class of machines, possibly also providing the notion of dev/live
-*** TODO trigger DEVEL mode
+*** DONE trigger DEVEL mode
-based on what,
- the hostname?
- (untracked or locally modified) config file? being a user not www-anacode?

-It may be set manually with WEBDEFS=DEVEL

-The mca/deskpro branch sets it in the hooked environment setup.
+This is done by supplying WEBDEFS=DEVEL either from the calling environment directly or via a shell fragment at setup/APACHECTL.sh - which should exist only on developers' branches, e.g.  mca/deskpro .
 *** TODO How do we get HTTP_CLIENTREALM set?                        :webteam:
 It seems to be passed down from the ZXTM front end proxy, as the
 Clientrealm: HTTP header.